cakephp/docs/en/development/routing.rst

              string '&'
            * full - if true the full base URL will be prepended.

-    Generate a URL for specified action.
+    Generate a URL for the specified action.
 Returns an URL pointing to a combination of controller and action. $url can be:

-    * Empty - the method will find address to actual controller/action.
+    * Empty - the method will find the address to the actual controller/action.
-    * '/' - the method will find base URL of application.
+    * '/' - the method will find the base URL of application.
-    * A combination of controller/action - the method will find url for it.
+    * A combination of controller/action - the method will find the url for it.

-    There are a few 'special' parameters that can change the final URL string that is generated
+    There are a few 'special' parameters that can change the final URL string that is generated:

-    * ``base`` - Set to false to remove the base path from the generated url.
+    * ``base`` - Set to false to remove the base path from the generated URL.
-      If your application is not in the root directory, this can be used to generate urls that are 'cake relative'.
-Cake relative urls are required when using requestAction.
+      If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'.
+Cake relative URLs are required when using requestAction.
     * ``?`` - Takes an array of query string parameters
-    * ``#`` - Allows you to set url hash fragments.
+    * ``#`` - Allows you to set URL hash fragments.
     * ``full_base`` - If true the :php:const:`FULL_BASE_URL` constant will
-      be prepended to generated urls.
+      be prepended to generated URLs.

 .. php:staticmethod:: mapResources($controller, $options = array())